The Work Projects Results FAQ About Book a Call

 "We bought a learning platform.
 Our L&D team spent more time managing it than designing for it."

 External platforms create overhead.
-Integration issues, licensing negotiations, and adoption friction often consume more resource than the training itself delivers.
+Integration issues, licensing negotiations, and adoption friction often consume more resources than the training itself delivers.

 Performance data